shaongitbd/onuze/VOTES_API.md

-# SecureThread - Votes API Endpoints
+# Onuze - Votes API Endpoints

-This document describes the available API endpoints for voting on content in the SecureThread application.
+This document describes the available API endpoints for voting on content in the Onuze application.

 ## Core Vote Endpoints